perxenic-studios/mirage/README.md

 * **Bundle Alternatives:** Craft a basket from their scutes so you can organise your inventory without having to kill any animals (Make sure to turn on the bundle experimental feature)

+* **Archaeology:** Ruins scattered amongst deserts and badlands with hidden treasure

+* **Decoration:** Faded versions of glazed terracotta that can be crafted or found in ruins!

 * **More coming soon:** This mod is in very early stages and more vanilla feeling features are on their way!

 #### Credits